Hwasser/Hwasser/README.md

 - 👋 Hi, I’m @Hwasser
-- I am a Msc.
-Computer Science student at Uppsala University in Sweden.
+- I am a software developer from Stockholm, Sweden with an edge towards full-stack and game development.

 <!---
 Hwasser/Hwasser is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.